onap/dcaegen2/docs/sections/services/dfc/installation-helm.rst

         type: message_router

-More information about properties could be found in configuration section, see :ref:`dfc_configuration`
+More information about properties could be found in configuration section, see :ref:`dfc_configuration`.